jpattee/penRegSum/README.md

 # penRegSum
-R Package that implements penalized regression methods for genetic data using summary statistics and a reference panel.
+'penRegSum' is an R package that implements penalized regression methods for genetic data using summary statistics and a reference panel.
+This R package can be thought of as a close companion to the LassoSum package: https://github.com/tshmak/lassosum.
+The LassoSum documentation may prove helpful in implementing our package, as the use cases and requirements are very similar.

-Implements TLP, and elastic net penalized regression models.
+penRegSum implements TLP and elastic net penalized regression models within the framework of summary statistics and referenc panels.
 Note that the lassoSum model is a special case of the elastic net model.

-Implements pseudo-AIC and pseudo-BIC methods for situations where validation data is not available.

-Implements quasi-correlation method to assess predictive accuracy of a polygenic risk score on out of sample data comprised of summary statistics.
+This package also immplements the pseudo-AIC and pseudo-BIC methods for model selection in situations where validation data is not available.
+This package additionally implements the quasi-correlation method, which assesses the predictive accuracy of a polygenic risk score applied to out-of-sample data comprised of summary statistics.

-Note that much of the C++ code in this package is repurposed from the LassoSum R package: https://github.com/tshmak/lassosum.
+Note that much of the C++ code in this package is repurposed from the LassoSum R package.